Swarajballal/JAVA-DSA/Day4/src/Day4Notes.md

 }

 # Encapsulation

+Encapsulation is used to hide the data from outside world. it is also known as data hiding. difference between hiding and encapsulation is that in encapsulation we provide the access to the data through methods. in hiding we don't provide access to the data. if access specifier is public then it by default provides setter without calling setter in the class or child class. if private if value for a property is not specified then and created a object then it will put value as null for string. if setter method we can apply restrictions to the value of the property.

+package org.studyeasy;

+public class Hello {

+	public static void main(String[] args) {
+		Person john = new Person();
+		System.out.println(john);
+		Person pooja = new Person("Pooja",26,"Female");
+		System.out.println(pooja);
+		pooja.setAge(-30);
+		System.out.println(pooja);

+	}

+}

+package org.studyeasy;

+public class Person {
+private String name;
+private int age;
+private String gender;

+	public Person() {
+		this.name = "John Doe";
+		this.age = 25;
+		this.gender = "Male";
+	}

+	public Person(String name, int age, String gender) {

+		this.name = name;
+		this.age = age;
+		this.gender = gender;
+	}

+	public boolean setAge(int age) {
+		if(age >= 0 && age <= 100){
+			this.age = age;
+			return true;
+		}
+		return false;

+	}

+	public String getName() {
+		return name;
+	}

+	public int getAge() {
+		return age;
+	}

+	public String getGender() {
+		return gender;
+	}

+	@Override
+	public String toString() {
+		return "Person [name=" + name + ", age=" + age + ", gender=" + gender + "]";
+	}
+}

+there is no compile time error but there is run time error. so if not valid value is passed then it will not set the value and store default value. if age is passed -30 it will not set age as -30 instead pput default value as 26. as previous since it returned false.

+prefer to use parameterized constructor instead of default constructor. it will throw error if not valid value is passed.

 # Polymorphism
 Poly means many and morphism means forms. it means multiple forms.
 It helps us to provide multiple forms for a object.
-It is also known as late binding or dynamic binding or runtime binding.
+It is also known as late binding or dynamic binding or runtime binding. polymorphism is closely related to inheritance. polymorphism is a type of inheritance.

+samsung not 8 is a phone.
+Phone note8 = new SamsungNote8("Note 8");

+note 8 will have two verison of features method. one from phone class and one from samsungnote8 class. it will call the method from samsungnote8 class because it is the child class of phone class. if not present in child class then it will call the method from parent class.

 #### phone.java
 package org.studyeasy.phone;